hsnguyen24/atomization-energies-prediction/README.md

 ## Roadmap

 In the following sections, we will first discuss necessary data pre-processing of the QM7 dataset, then reporting performance of various machine learning methods.
-Finally, we give an informal discussion on when and why a method works on this dataset, and possible future research directions.
+Finally, we give an informal discussion on when and why a method works on this dataset.

 # Pre-processing data